-Although the current program draws over 200 teams annually, the Minnesota High School Music Listening Contest had a humble beginning over 20 years ago.
+While the current program draws nearly 200 teams annually, the Minnesota High School Music Listening Contest had a humble beginning over 30 years ago.
 Dr. Ivan Olson, author of The Arts and Critical Thinking in American Education, recalls the program's initial years:

 "In 1987 the Minnesota State University System granted funds for me to develop a pilot music education project devoted to music listening skills at the secondary level.
 Thirty years' teaching secondary and college students, along with my doctorate from the University of Michigan in music education and musicology had left a deep impression in my mind that listening skills development must receive more attention.

 "After a year of planning, I enlisted the help of two of Minnesota's finest artist/teachers, pianist Donald Betts, and conductor Jere Lantz.
 Together, we worked and planned with four high school music teachers who shared our concerns.
 The result was the initial High School Music Listening Contest in 1988 which involved 10 high schools from all around the state of Minnesota.
 The first winning school was St. Cloud Technical High School, coached by orchestra director Steve Eckblad.
 Steve's team was brilliant, all the other teams did well, and all the students involved felt like winners.

 "After a modest growth to 14 schools (four schools cancelled because of budget or schedule problems) in 1989-90, Minnesota Public Radio joined forces with us, and the number of schools in the 1991-92 contest grew to over 40.
 The 1992-93 contest registered over 80 schools."

 From an article entitled "The Minnesota High School Music Listening Contest: